tomtom-international/commisery-action/docs/sdk-versioning.md

 - Conventional Commits will **only** apply to commits with `BREAKING CHANGES`.

 It is important to define requirements for your product releases before selecting a versioning strategy.
-Applying either Semantic- or SDK- versioning without thinking, will lead to unexpected complications.
+Applying either Semantic or SDK Versioning without careful consideration might lead to unexpected complications.

 ## Version Schema
-SDK Versioning (SdkVer) is compatible with SemVer, but not following the full SemVer specification;
+SDK Versioning (SdkVer) is resembles SemVer in form and precedence rules, but does not follow its semantics;

 ```js
 <API>.<RELEASE>.<FIX>(-<PRERELEASE>)